NETWAYS/advanced-puppet-training/orchestration/03_exercise.md

 ****

 * Install and start ActiveMQ

+You can get it from a community repository: https://copr.fedoraproject.org/coprs/lkiesow/apache-activemq-dist/repo/epel-7/lkiesow-apache-activemq-dist-epel-7.repo

 * Configure MCollective to work with ActiveMQ
 * Start MCollective Server
 * Test orchestration